Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based OOD Detection: Methodology

-\keypoint{Definition of Few-shot OOD Detection} CLIP-based few-shot OOD detection aims to detect OOD images using only a few labeled ID images.
-In few-shot OOD detection, the term ``Few-shot" refers to the use of a few ID images during training or inference phases.
-For instance, the method with additional training with a few ID images can be regarded as a few-shot method~\cite{li2024promptad}.
-Even without training, if a method uses a few ID images as a reference, we regard it as a few-shot method~\cite{jeong2023winclip}.
-Regarding the number of shots, it is common to experiment with 1-shot to 16-shot~\cite{miyai2023locoop, chen2024dual}, following the closed-set setting~\cite{zhou2022coop}.
+\keypoint{Definition of Few-shot OOD Detection} VLM-based few-shot OOD detection aims to detect OOD images using only a few labeled ID images.
+In few-shot OOD detection, the term ``Few-shot'' refers to the use of a few ID images during training or inference phases.
+For instance, the method with additional training with a few ID images can be regarded as a few-shot method~\citep{li2024promptad}.
+Even without training, if a method uses a few ID images as a reference, it is treated as a few-shot method~\citep{jeong2023winclip}.
+Regarding the number of shots, it is common to experiment with 1-shot to 16-shot~\citep{miyai2023locoop, chen2024dual}, following the closed-set setting~\citep{zhou2022coop}.